-7.6.
+7.8.
 Global Positioning Systems

-Provide details relating to the Global Positioning Systems to be utilised in the aircraft being tendered.
+Provide details relating to the Global Positioning Systems (GPS) to be utilised in the aircraft being tendered.
+Specifically detail how the GPS systems tendered will benefit the pilot and other crew during fire operations.

-7.7.
-Tracking and Event Logging
+7.9.
+Tracking

-Provide details relating to the tracking systems to be utilised in the aircraft, Refueller (where applicable) and any other support vehicle being tendered including an outline of how the data will be delivered into AFAMS.
+Provide details relating to the tracking systems to be utilised in the aircraft, Refueller (where applicable) and any other support vehicle being tendered including an outline of how the data will be delivered into the Australian Fire Aircraft Monitoring System (AFAMS) (refer to clause 5 of Schedule 5 of NAFC's Specimen Contract for details of requirements).